atrauzzi/laravel-drydock/readme.md

 To get started, perform the following:

- - Run `export $UID` in the terminal you will be launching from.
  - Copy the example environment file to a new `.env` file, be sure to provide a valid app key.
- - `./run composer install` (you will likely encounter git's rate limit)
+ - `./run composer install` (you will likely encounter github's rate limit)
  - run `docker-compose up`

 If you need to run any commands like `composer` or `artisan`, simply prefix them with `./run` at the root of this project.
 They will be run inside the environment.